-With the approval of the Curriculum and Degree Requirements Committee, courses taken elsewhere or equivalent material learned elsewhere may be used to fulfill the above requirements.
+With the approval of the Curriculum and Degree Requirements Committee, up to nine credits of graduate course work taken elsewhere or equivalent material learned elsewhere may be used to fulfill the above requirements.
 Approval must be requested within the first two semesters of registration as a graduate student in the department.

-Three weeks before the scheduled Preliminary Examination, a Request for Preliminary Warrant should be sent to the Graduate School.
-Upon review, the Graduate School will return the warrant to the graduate coordinator for committee members to sign after the examination.
+At least three weeks before the scheduled Preliminary Examination, students should contact the graduate coordinator, who will request a preliminary warrant from the Graduate School.
+Upon review, the Graduate School will return the warrant to the Graduate Coordinator for committee members to sign after the examination.

-The primary requirement for the Ph.D. degree is the completion of a significant body of original research and the presentation of this research in a dissertation.
-The research is carried out under the guidance of a member of the Department.
+The primary requirement for the PhD degree is the completion of a significant body of original research and the presentation of this research in a dissertation.
+The research is carried out under the guidance of a member or members of the Department.
 The candidate must defend the dissertation in a final oral examination.

-Students are responsible for ensuring that they meet Graduate School requirements and deadlines. www.grad.wisc.edu/education/completedegree
+Students are responsible for ensuring that they meet Graduate School requirements and deadlines: http://grad.wisc.edu/currentstudents/degreedeadlines/ and

 (See separate document on Breadth Requirements and Procedures.)